Frequently Asked Questions

 Which loan type is best for me?

 - FHA loans.
 A Federal Housing Administration (FHA) loan is a mortgage that is insured by the Federal Housing Administration (FHA) and issued by an FHA-approved lender such as Mortgage 1.
-FHA loans are designed for low-to-moderate-income borrowers; they require a lower minimum down payment and lower credit scores than many conventional loans.
+FHA loans are designed for lower minimum down payment and lower credit scores than many conventional loans.

 - VA loans.
 VA loans are offered through the Department of Veterans Affairs.
 They are available to active and veteran service personnel and their families.
 VA loans are backed by the federal government and issued through private lenders like Mortgage 1.
-VA loans have favorable terms, such as no down payment, no mortgage insurance, no prepayment penalties and limited closing costs.
+VA loans have favorable terms, such as no down payment, no mortgage insurance and limited closing costs.

 - USDA loans.
-Rural Development home loans are low-interest, fixed-rate loans provided by the United State Department of Agriculture.
+Rural Development home loans are fixed-rate loans provided by the United State Department of Agriculture.
 The loans do not require a down payment.
-The loans are financed by the USDA and obtained through private lenders, such as Mortgage 1, and are meant to promote and support home ownership in underserved areas.
+The loans are financed by the USDA and obtained through private lenders, such as Mortgage 1, and are meant to promote and support home ownership in underserved, rural areas.

 How much house can I afford?